Senswriter vs. Atticus: Choosing the Smarter Writing & Formatting Workflow

 What you can try in Senswriter before you subscribe

-Senswriter is built to keep self-publishing simple: write, organize, revise, then create publish-ready files when you are ready.
-You don't have to decide today.
-Start with a small sample and see if writing and revising feels simpler for your book.
+Senswriter is built to keep self-publishing simple: write, organize, revise, then export when you're ready.
+You do not have to decide on day one.

-Try this with a small sample (2-3 chapters):
+Try this with a small sample book (2-3 chapters):

-• **Build real structure:** Add front matter, chapters/scenes, and back matter.
+• **Build a real structure:** Add front matter, chapters or scenes, and back matter.

-• **Do a realistic cleanup pass:** Run Find & Replace and Spellcheck on real text.
+• **Run cleanup tools:** Try Find & Replace and Spellcheck on actual text.

-• **Optional AI Assist is BYOK:** Add your own API key if you want AI help without bundled fees.
+• **Optional AI Assist is BYOK:** Add your own API key only if you want AI help.

 When you are ready to publish, a subscription unlocks export files (print-ready PDF + cover PNG, EPUB, and DOCX).